For information regarding Coronavirus please refer to the Shire’s Coronavirus webpage here.

 Contaminated water can be responsible for major outbreaks of severe gastric illness such as gastroenteritis and infections caused by Cryptosporidium and Giardia organisms.
 These illnesses are particularly dangerous to the very young, the elderly and people with poor immune systems.

-The Department of Health has developed guidelines to protect the quality of water in private water tanks.
-A copy of these guidelines can be found at https://www2.health.vic.gov.au/public-health/water/private-drinking-water-supplies
+The Victorian Department of Health has developed guidelines to protect the quality of water in private water tanks.

-The Department of Health provides guidelines on non-potable water in food businesses which should be followed to protect the safety of water provided to your customers.
-These guidelines can be obtained from the website http://www.health.vic.gov.au/foodsafety/regulatory_info/issues.htm
+The Victorian Department of Health provides guidelines on non-potable water in food businesses which should be followed to protect the safety of water provided to your customers.

 If you suspect that your water supply is contaminated, or would like to set up a sampling program, samples can be analysed at registered laboratories.
 A number of analysts can be found in the Yellow Pages under Public Analysts.
-If you are unsure, contact the Shire’s Environmental Health Team on 5950 1050.
+If you are unsure contact the Shire’s Environmental Health Team.